 In 1919, Petritz and two business partners tried to circumvent the new US Prohibition ban on alcoholic beverages.
 The Feds found out and the brewery was soon converted to Rockford Storage Warehouse.

-Prohibition was repealed in 1933 and Petritz reenergized his brewery until 1934 when it again changed hands.
+Prohibition was repealed in 1933 and Petritz reenergized his brewery until 1937 when it again changed hands.
 Samuel Hirsch (one of Peacock’s partners) bought out his partners.
 He changed the name to Rock River Brewing Company and started to produce Coronet Old Vat and Grand Prize beers.
 In 1945, the Stormont family purchased it and converted it once again to a storage and warehouse business.

 In 1999, Loyd and Diane Koch purchased the building and began to design and convert an expansive mixed use development.
 The purchase was made by the couple in part due to the many years they had spent boating and enjoying the Rock River.

 “We love Rockford and we love the Rock River,” said Loyd Koch.
 “We always admired the old brewery building and thought it could – and should – be a destination for boaters as well as people who want to experience the river from land.
 For too long, too much of the land along the river has been devoted to industrial sites.
 Diane and I wanted to create positive access to the River, and we hope others will be inspired to do the same thing.”

 In turn, their investment inspired their son Dustin Koch and lifelong friend, Reed Sjostrom, to stake their claim along the Rock River’s shores, as well.
 After an initial start as Rockford Brewing Co. in 2013, the duo re-branded to Prairie Street Brewing Co. in 2016 with a stylish new logo that references Jonathan Peacock’s memory.
 The rest is history in the making.

 The brewhouse building itself is an inspired adaptive re-use designed by local restoration specialist, Gary Anderson, AIA.
 If features brewing, dining, drinking, living, working, and events spaces in one of the most picturesque and historic locations in the Midwest.
 Every detail of the design addresses efficient business practices and creating environments in which people can come together and have fun.